college-of-mary-immaculate/BSCS-19-WebScraper/README_FIRST.md

 # My_Project_in_prog_02-tkinter
 Adam Marcaida Jr. BSCS-01 / 19-1460
 #IMPORTATN NOTES
-*This is a Pyhon Code *
+*This is a Pyhon Code.
-*This is Webscrape with GUI*
+*This is Webscrape with GUI.
-*It is a tkinter project *
+*It is a tkinter project.
-*Code will work in any editor like sublime, vs-code, spyder, jupyter etc.*
+*Code will work in any editor like sublime, vs-code, spyder, jupyter etc.
-*But I used a Anaconda-Spyder and I recomended that because for me it easy to use and if you want to update and install any modules.*
+*But I used a Anaconda-Spyder and I recomended that because for me it easy to use and if you want to update and install any modules.
 ******************************************************************************************************************
-##INSTALL EDITOR (ANACONDA-SPYDER)
+## INSTALL EDITOR (ANACONDA-SPYDER)

 1. **Download an Anaconda here:**
     *** link >> https://www.anaconda.com/distribution/